 We enjoyed them well enough, particularly with the flavorful, verdant sauce full of tomatillos, cilantro, and lime juice.

 In the Parks Blog post, Disney advertised “mini hand-tossed pizzas” that Erin and I were looking forward to trying.
 As with anything at Tony’s, this is a big mistake.
 The pizzas were in fact miniature, but you were also supposed to take one or two of these sad little unidentifiable slices rather than having the opportunity to enjoy a little tiny pizza of your own.

 The pizzas were bland, not particularly hot, and you were never really sure what you were going to get.
 The Cheese and Pepperoni varieties were popular enough with the handful of kids, though.

 Calamari with a spicy House-made Marinara was available in large quantities and tasted better if you could time it to a fresh batch.
 The presentation isn’t bad either with the herbs sprinkled over the top and the roasted lemons lining the outside of the dish.
 This is decidedly not why you’re going to book the Merriest Party, but it’s a decent couple of bites.

 Also probably not particularly Italian, we’ve got “Smoked Chicken and Leek in Puff Pastry” served with Herb Aioli.
 These were similar to the empanadas, this time with a smoky chicken flavor

-Anyway, here are those Boursin Cheese Stuffed Artichokes that we now know are “deep fried in preheated 350-375F oil until golden brown and then baked for 5-7 minutes at 350 degrees.”
+Boursin Cheese-Stuffed Artichokes are up next.
 It seems like a bit of a shame that we’re not seeing fresher stuff served, but the Artichokes are decent comfort food with enough melted Boursin to cover up the soft, meek artichoke.